Formalizing contextuality in sequential scenarios: Restricted HVMs and non-contextuality

 \section{Restricted HVMs and non-contextuality}

-In the previous section we have introduced the definition of contextuality, but it is of interest to derive this notion of contextuality from restricted HVM.
-In this section we make the formal link between restricted HVMs and non-contextual HVMs.
+In the previous section we have introduced the definition of contextuality, we now show how to derive this notion of contextuality from restricted HVMs.

-First we define what is a non-disturbing hidden variable model (ND HVM): \begin{definition}[ND HVM] A HVM $\HVM$ on a sequential scenario $\XMOSEQ$ is non-disturbing, if for any sequence $S \in \mathcal{S}$ and any two instruments in that sequence $A_i \neq A_j \in S$ we have:
+First we define what is a non-disturbing hidden variable model (ND HVM): \begin{definition}[ND HVM] A HVM $\HVM$ on a sequential scenario $\XMOSEQ$ is non-disturbing, if for any sequence $S \in \mathcal{S}$ and any two instruments in that sequence $A_i \neq B_j \in S$ we have:

-Where the notation $A_i \nd A_j$ means that $A_i$ does not disturb $A_j$.
-We will refer to any behaviour of such a hidden variable model as an ND HVM model. \end{definition} This can be understood as the property that for all sequences, any instrument in it is such that it will not disturb any other instrument later.
+Where the notation $A_i \nd B_j$ means that $A_i$ does not disturb $B_j$.
+We will refer to any behaviour of such a hidden variable model as an ND HVM model. \end{definition} In plain English, it means that for all sequences within a ND HVM, any instrument in a sequence is such that it will not disturb any other instrument later in that sequence.

-We refer to an outcome deterministic HVM $\HVM$ on a sequential scenario $\XMOSEQ$, whenever every instrument is outcome deterministic in the sense of Definition~\ref{def:outcome-determinism}:

-\begin{definition}[OD HVM] A HVM $\HVM$ on a sequential scenario $\XMOSEQ$ is outcome deterministic if for any sequence $S \in \mathcal{S}$, all instruments in such a sequence $A_i \in S$ are OD as in Definition~\ref{def:outcome-determinism}. \end{definition}
+Similarly, we refer to an outcome deterministic HVM $\HVM$ on a sequential scenario $\XMOSEQ$, whenever every instrument is outcome deterministic in the sense of Definition~\ref{def:outcome-determinism}: \begin{definition}[OD HVM] A HVM $\HVM$ on a sequential scenario $\XMOSEQ$ is outcome deterministic if for any sequence $S \in \mathcal{S}$, all instruments in such a sequence $A_i \in S$ are OD as in Definition~\ref{def:outcome-determinism}. \end{definition}

-Finally, we talk of an outcome independent (OI) HVM: \begin{definition}[OI HVM] A HVM $\HVM$ on a sequential scenario $\XMOSEQ$ is outcome independent if for any sequence $S \in \mathcal{S}$, all instruments in such a sequence $A_i \in S$ are OI as in Definition~\ref{def:outcome-independence}. \end{definition}
+Finally, we talk of an outcome independent HVM: \begin{definition}[OI HVM] A HVM $\HVM$ on a sequential scenario $\XMOSEQ$ is outcome independent if for any sequence $S \in \mathcal{S}$, all instruments in such a sequence $A_i \in S$ are OI as in Definition~\ref{def:outcome-independence}. \end{definition}